-It is held outside in the Rebecca Gale Telescope Park behind the Visitors Center.
-You will find three domes, each featuring a different telescope ranging in size from a 16-inch to a 24-inch.
+In the Rebecca Gale Telescope Park, find three domes, each featuring a different telescope ranging in size from a 16-inch to a 24-inch.
 The Star Party also features an accessible telescope with a fixed eyepiece.
-Outside the protected domes, numerous telescopes are set up in various sizes.
+Numerous telescopes are set up in various sizes outside the protected domes.

 Tips from a Traveling Mom:

-- Camping is not allowed at Fort Davis but is available at Davis Mountains State Park, 5 miles away.
+- Camping is not allowed at Fort Davis but is available at Davis Mountains State Park, five miles away.